MurrayPHN/phn-exchange-docs/docs/practices/gpdata.md

 The GP profile is a minimum data set about each of the practices your PHN supports.

-When practices login to their GP Data report, they will be requested to confirm that details held in the PHN Exchange about their practise are correct.
-The following profile field will appear for each practice as they log into their GP Data report.
+When practices login to their GP Data Report, they will be requested to confirm that details held in the PHN Exchange about their practice are correct.
+The following profile field will appear for each practice as they log into their GP Data Report.

 ![GP profile form](../../img/gp-profile.png)

 This information should be regarded as the one source of truth, and it is this information that should be transcribed into your PHN’s client relationship management system.

-A customised verserion of Dynamics 365 customer relationship management systems is recommended to be used in conjunction with teh PHN Exchange.
+A customised verserion of Dynamics 365 customer relationship management systems is recommended to be used in conjunction with the PHN Exchange.

 ## GP Data report